Share taxi: Mexico

-Along with traditional bus and minibus routes in some areas that the regular size buses couldn't fit due to the road and street height and width with small size. but they are regulated in standard minibuses fare depending the state and city of the country.
+There are some areas in which traditional buses and minibuses cannot operate due to the size restrictions of the streets and overhanging objects.
+Some of these places are served by share taxis that are regulated by the state or city.
+The share taxis charge the standard minibuses fare.

-South America
+Central and South America

+Argentina

-ArgentinaColectivos operated as share taxis from the late 1920s until the 1950s in Buenos Aires, Argentina when they were integrated into the public transportation system.
+Colectivos operated as share taxis from the late 1920s until the 1950s in Buenos Aires, Argentina when they were integrated into the public transportation system.
 Vehicles still known as colectivos operate throughout the country, but have long been indistinguishable from buses.

 Chile, Peru and Guatemala

 Often share taxi routes in Mexico are ad hoc arrangements to fill in gaps in regular public transportation, and many operate inter-city as well as local routes.
 In many rural areas, they are the only public transportation.

-In some cases truck/taxi combination vehicles have evolved to transport light goods as well as passengers.
-Heavily used share taxi routes often evolve into regulated microbus public transit routes, as has occurred in Mexico City and in Lima.Taxis colectivos are also found in Perú, Chile, Guatemala, and Argentina, where they are most commonly referred to simply as colectivos, although in some places they have become essentially standard buses.
+In some cases, truck/taxi combination vehicles have evolved to transport light goods as well as passengers.
+Heavily used share taxi routes often evolve into regulated microbus public transit routes, as has occurred in Mexico City and in Lima.Taxis colectivos are also found in Peru, Chile, Guatemala, and Argentina, where they are most commonly referred to simply as colectivos, although in some places they have become essentially standard buses.

-Modern technology-based services

-Paratransit

-Modern Paratransit services, also known as demand responsive transport systems in the UK, can provide shared transport services in situations where scheduled services are not viable.
-Traditionally these services had to be booked a day in advance, but are becoming increasingly responsive using modern communications systems with a central booking system accessed by phone or internet and instant communications with GPS tracked vehicles.
-Unlike scheduled services the vehicles need not operate on fixed routes of timetables, although they do often have constrained routes.

-Commercial shared taxis booking services

-Some newer taxi share systems now use internet and mobile phone communications for booking and scheduling purposes, with the actual service provided by normal hackney carriage or Private Hire vehicles.
-Prospective passengers make bookings and supply destination details using SMS or mobile apps to a central server which aggregates these travel requests and creates packages of trips which are then communicated to drivers.

-Commercially operated airport shuttle buses

-There are many operators of airport shuttle services between Airports and Hotels around the world that operate on flexible routing and timing to offer a service that is both cheaper than a sole-occupancy taxi and also often more convenient that other forms of public transport.
-The requirement to carry luggage offers an added incentive to use such services over scheduled transport which will normally require a walk from the drop-off location to the final destination.
-Services from these operators are starting to spread from airports to railway stations and to other locations.

-Demand responsive transport

-Some operators and/or governments around the world are now offering demand-based shared transport to residents in community with low ridership numbers, which could help maintain the existence of public transport.
-Operations are predefined according to bookings.